-Bladder stones (also called uroliths or cystic calculi) are rock-like formations of minerals that develop in the urinary bladder.
-There may be a large, single stone, or a collection of stones that range in size from sand-like grains to gravel.
-Many times, there is a mixture of both large and small stones present.
-All stones form because of disease or inflammation in the bladder.
+Bladder stones (uroliths or cystic calculi) are rock-like formations of minerals that develop in the urinary bladder.
+There may be a large, single stone or a collection of stones that range in size from sand-like grains to gravel.
+It is common for a mixture of both small and large stones to be present.

 What are the clinical signs of bladder stones?

 The most common signs that a dog has bladder stones are hematuria (blood in the urine) and dysuria (straining to urinate).
 Hematuria occurs because the stones rub against the bladder wall, irritating and damaging the tissue and causing bleeding.
 Dysuria may result from inflammation and swelling of the bladder wall or the urethra (the tube that transports the urine from the bladder to the exterior of the body), from muscle spasms, or from a physical obstruction of urine flow.
 Veterinarians assume that the condition is painful, because people with bladder stones experience pain, and because many clients remark about how much better and more active their dog becomes following surgical removal of bladder stones.

 Large stones may act almost like a valve or stopcock, causing an intermittent or partial obstruction at the neck of the bladder, the point where the bladder attaches to the urethra.
 Small stones may flow with the urine into the urethra where they can become lodged and cause an obstruction.
 If an obstruction occurs, the bladder cannot be emptied fully; if the obstruction is complete, the dog will not be able to urinate at all.
 If the obstruction is not relieved, the bladder may rupture.

 A complete obstruction is potentially life threatening and requires immediate emergency treatment.
 A urinary obstruction will usually be recognized in a dog that is straining to urinate without producing any urine, or is only producing small squirts of urine.